linsnotes/linsnotes.github.io/_posts/2024-07-01-install-binary-on-linux-and-create-a-systemd-service.md

    # Commandline args for cloudflared, using Cloudflare DNS
    CLOUDFLARED_OPTS=--port 5053 --upstream https://1.1.1.1/dns-query --upstream https://1.0.0.1/dns-query
    ```

+   - **What is `/etc/default` directory for?**
+     The `/etc/default` directory is used to store configuration files for various system services.
+These files typically define environment variables and command-line options.

-2. **Set the appropriate permissions for the configuration file and the binary:**
+3. **Set the appropriate permissions for the configuration file and the binary:**
-   - **Why set owner and group to `cloudflared`?**
-     Changing the ownership ensures that only the `cloudflared` user has the necessary permissions to read and execute the binary, enhancing security.

    ```bash
    sudo chown cloudflared:cloudflared /etc/default/cloudflared
    sudo chown cloudflared:cloudflared /usr/local/bin/cloudflared
    ```
+   - **Why set owner and group to `cloudflared`?**
+     Changing the ownership ensures that only the `cloudflared` user has the necessary permissions to read and execute the binary, enhancing security.

 #### Step 4: Create a Systemd Service